 If you’re working in computer science, you’re part of the fourth industrial revolution.
-A big part of that revolution is access to open source code and libraries that can help you build your dream projects.
+A big part of that revolution is access to open-source code and libraries that can help you build your dream projects.
 You do this to land a job, but how do potential employers know what you’re capable of?
+Maybe you should update your GitHub.

 One way to get your name out there is to start or update your Github.
 It’s a vast social network where you can build relationships, show off your own work, and make a name for yourself.
 If you aren’t on Github, or your profile is in pressing need of some love, you need to join, build, and optimize that languishing profile.
 Here’s why you should start or update your Github.